-The body of this document is a description of the strategic goal areas, their objectives and related indicators and targets to the years 2020 and 2030.
+The body of this document is a description of the strategic goal areas, their objectives and related indicators and targets to the years 2030.
 These statements describe the goal, the rationale for its inclusion in the provincial plan and how the achievement of the goal will contribute to KZN's growth and development trajectory.
-During the process there was found to be a comfortable alignment between the proposed strategic goals and the 12 national outcomes set by National Government.

 Each goal area has an overall cumulative measure of success proposed - "apex indicator" is the terminology used in the KZN PPC discussions.

 Each objective is described as well the "primary indicators" relevant to the successful achievement of the strategic objective.
-These are proposed with targets to 2020 and 2030.
+These are proposed with targets to 2030.

 A set of interventions are determined for each objective and are updated annually.
-These are not exhaustive, they are strategic interventions proposed to achieve the main goals and objectives of the PGDP and will also be the subject of consultations going forward.
+These are not exhaustive, they are strategic interventions proposed to achieve the main goals and objectives of the PGDP.

-The main narrative of indicators and interventions (Section F) is supported by the detailed Monitoring and Evaluation Framework in Section H which sets out details such as interim targets, means of verification and sources of data.
+The main narrative of strategic goals, objectives, indicators and interventions are set out in Section D. Each goal chapter contains a chart which summarises the indicators and interventions for that goal area.
+This is supported by the detailed Monitoring and Evaluation Framework in Section G which sets out details such as interim targets, means of verification and sources of data.
 This section also sets out the reporting and monitoring framework with reference to the institutional support framework including government and non-government components.